Log into your Audience Finder account.

 - Date Range

 Click Create New Report and wait for the PDF to generate.
-This can take a little while, but you will be emailed when the report is ready.
+Report generation can take a little while, but you will be emailed when the report is ready to view and download.

 Things to note:

 - You can download and delete this report or create a new one at any time.

 - At the end of each report is an appendix with information about how the figures are calculated.

 Need to include a full postal sector breakdown?